alexmccray23/uncle/README.md

 Plugin that performs an initial cleanup of the specs used for summary tables.

 ### summary_setup.lua
-Neovim plugin for setting up summary tables for a question series.
+Neovim plugin for setting up standard summary tables for a question series.

+### sum2_setup.lua
+Neovim plugin for setting up multiple-field summary tables for a question series

 ### t1001.lua
 Neovim plugin that converts question labels to table numbers in the banner test tables.